 Medicine Association Ltd (AACMA) http://www.acupuncture.org.au

-Conditions with strong evidence supporting the effectiveness of acupuncture
+Conditions which were seen as having strong evidence supporting the effectiveness of acupuncture: research information only

 Reviews with consistent statistically significant positive effects and where authors have recommended

 the intervention.
 The quality of evidence is rated as moderate or high quality.